Lecrapouille/TimedPetriNetEditor/README.md

 ## Generate C++ code file (GRAFCET aka sequential function chart)

-After watching this nice French YouTube video https://youtu.be/v5FwJvtGaEw, in where GRAFCET is created manually in C for Arduino, I extended the editor for generating GRAFCET in a single C++ header file.
-But since my project mainly concerns Petri net which are less general than GRAFCET, the editor does not offer you to edit transitivities, therefore, you will have to write manually the missing methods in your own C++ file:
+After watching this nice French YouTube video https://youtu.be/v5FwJvtGaEw, in where GRAFCET is created manually in C for Arduino, I extended my editor for generating GRAFCET in a single C++ header file.
+Since my project mainly concerns timed Petri net, the editor is not intended to follow all the GRAFCET norm (consider it as bonus while GitHub pull requests are welcome) and therefore cannot edit transitivities and simulate inputs.
+As consquence, you will have to write manually the missing methods in your own C++ file:
-- `initIO()` to let you initialize input/output of the system (ADC, PWM, GPIO ...)
-- `X0()`, `X1()` ... to let you add the code for actions when places are activated (usually to update actuators).
-There is one method to write by transitions.
+- `P0()`, `P1()` ... to let you add the code for actions when places are activated (usually to update actuators).
+You have to implement one method to for each place.
-- `T0()`, `T1()` ... to let you add the code of transitivity of the associated transition (usually condition depending on system sensors).
-Return `true` when the transition is enabled.
-There is one method to write by transitions.
+- `T0()`, `T1()` ... to let you add the code of the transitivity (boolean logic) of the associated transition (usually condition depending on system sensors).
+Return `true` when the transition is enabled, else return `false`.
+You have to implement one method for each transition.

 ![TrafficLight](doc/TrafficLight.png)